 Does Salesforce backup data?

 Salesforce keeps a backup copy of customer data to support their disaster recovery plan.
-This data can also be made available to customers as part of their Data Recovery service, though Salesforce explicitly warns against relying on the service in the event of data loss.
-In fact, Salesforce urges customers to develop an independent backup and recovery strategy and that the Salesforce Data Recovery service should “only be used as a last resort, when no other copy of the data is available.”
+This data was previously made available to customers as part of their now deprecated Data Recovery service, though Salesforce explicitly warned against relying on the service in the event of data loss.
+Salesforce urges customers to develop an independent backup and recovery strategy for their data protection.

-The Salesforce Data Recovery service is a last resort option for point-in-time recovery of lost or damaged Salesforce data.
-The service is performed manually by Salesforce Support, takes a stated minimum of 6 – 8 weeks for completion and carries a price tag of $10,000 USD per organization recovered.
-In addition, there are several notable limitations to the service such as the exclusion of metadata from recovery and a maximum recoverable window of three months (90 days) from the date requested.
-For these reasons, Salesforce strongly recommends that customers “use a partner backup solution that can be found on the AppExchange.”
-See this Salesforce support article for more on their Data Recovery service.
+No longer available as of July 31, 2020, the Salesforce Data Recovery service was a last resort option for point-in-time recovery of lost or damaged Salesforce data.
+The service was performed manually by Salesforce Support, took a stated minimum of 6 – 8 weeks for completion and carried a price tag of $10,000 USD per organization recovered.
+In addition, there were several notable limitations to the service such as the exclusion of metadata from recovery and a maximum recoverable window of three months (90 days) from the date requested.
+Due to these issues, Salesforce chose to discontinue the service.

 Where is the recycle bin in Salesforce?